 His new high-tech spy thriller is The Quantum Spy.
 According to former CIA Director Leon Panetta, “David Ignatius may call it a novel, but for those of us who know the work of the intelligence community, this book is nothing less than a real-life insight into the ongoing battle for dominance in the digital world.”

 Agents of Innocence, his first novel, is a classic of espionage fiction, drawing on his experiences covering the CIA’s early-80s campaigns in the Middle East.
 The CIA recommends the book to young recruits and wrote on its website, “Though a novel, senior officers say this book is not fiction.”

-Ignatius has appeared on Face the Nation, Charlie Rose, Fareed Zakaria GPS, and Meet the Press.
+A regular guest on Morning Joe, Ignatius has appeared on Face the Nation, Fareed Zakaria GPS, and Meet the Press.

 - Ignatius discusses his novel "The Director" (2014)